-State Resources

-Visit MLGPA's website at mlgpa.pipelineawareness.org/

-- View and register for MLGPA Meetings - View and download MLGPA Member Operator Profiles - Learn about Montana's One-Call Law - Learn about Montana's state pipeline regulatory agency - Fill out your agency's capability survey annually or if any changes occur throughout the year - Fergus County won a \$2,000 grant from MLGPA for submitting their capability survey at the 2019 Spring meetings.
+C@RE State Resources Visit MLGPA's website at mlgpa.pipelineawareness.org/ · View and register for MLGPA virtual meetings · View and download MLGPA Member Operator Profiles · Learn about Montana's One-Call Law Learn about Montana's state pipeline regulatory agency Fill out your agency's capability survey annually or if any changes occur throughout the year o The FMDH STAT Ambulance in Glasgow Montana won a \$2,000 grant from MLGPA for submitting their capability survey at the 2020 Spring meetings.
+Thank you for attending our MLGPA virtual meeting!
+MLIGPA Paradigm